-For any proposed outsourcing arrangement not subject to an RFP process, the requester must provide formal justification for single source procurement and obtain approval from Legal.
+For any proposed outsourcing arrangement not subject to an RFP process, the requester must provide formal justification for single source procurement and obtain approval from the Legal team.

 In all outsourcing situations where outsourcers will access the Company's non-public information and/or systems, outsourcers will be required to sign a non-disclosure agreement.